• Skip to main content

 This will get easier and more routine again.

-Before, it was just me protecting me without seeing it was depression depriving me of a chance to interact, to charge my positive stores of energy, and learn more about others.
+Before, it was just me protecting myself without seeing it was depression.
+Depression was depriving me of a chance to interact, to charge my positive stores of energy, and learn more about others.

-I have been reminded I also do “doorknob” conversations.
+I have been reminded that I also do “doorknob” conversations.

 This is a drive-by held at the front door.
 I am on my way somewhere, with a deadline for being there, so this puts an automatic time limit on the conversation.
 I can lob a concern, a problem, something I want the other person to do, at the other person, then say “whoops, gotta go.”

-I am so pleased I was able to do it twice in one day and notice that I had done it.
-Even a few weeks ago, I am not sure I would have been able to tell that I was really listening.
+I am so pleased I was able to do it twice in one day.
+And now I notice that I had done it.
+Even a few weeks ago, I was not sure I would have been able to tell that I was really listening.

 Now I know what active listening looks like.